HomeMy WebLinkAbout1939-09-25 439

 Mr. Raymond said that Frank Canessa had requested the

-read From a letter from Pair.
-Wrightington stating that there
+read from a letter from Mr. Wrightington stating that there Emerald

-one owner and this is what Canessa said he wanted done.
+one owner and this is that Canessa said he wanted done.
 The

 cost for doing this is $3,000. and the assessment would be